sharanya-27/Pizza_Sales_Analysis_SQL/README.md

 ![image](https://github.com/sharanya-27/pizza_sales_analysis/assets/142989454/69f9c56f-509c-4eaa-b938-2321ac706c2a)

-The bar chart highlighting the top 5 best-selling pizzas based on revenue, total quantity, and total orders identifies the most popular pizza options.
+The chart highlighting the top 5 best-selling pizzas based on revenue, total quantity, and total orders identifies the most popular pizza options.
 This insight aids in understanding customer preferences and allows for targeted promotions or menu enhancements to capitalize on high-demand items.

  __8) Bottom 5 Pizzas by Revenue__